Students Match Soundscape Scores to 'Monet in Bloom'

 "We were learning as we went," Hsieh said.
 "Working in a public space with limited time, the students had to fix and figure out strategies immediately.
 It became a very fluid conversation."

-To accompany "Luncheon Under the Canopy" in Phipps' East Room display that included a picnic spread, Xingyang Li, a fifth-year senior in materials science and engineering, created a delightful melody incorporating the tinkling of forks and knives, pouring tea out of teapots, birds singing, wind blowing and other sounds.
+To accompany "Luncheon Under the Canopy" in Phipps' East Room display that included a picnic spread, Xingyang Li, a fifth-year senior in materials science and engineering,created a delightful melody incorporating the tinkling of forks and knives, pouring tea out of teapots, birds singing, wind blowing and other sounds.

 In the Victoria room, Monet's "Studio Boat" floats in a pond surrounded by impatiens, begonias and other colorful blooms.
-Lalithashruthi Rajaraman, a junior in biological sciences with a double minor in cognitive neuroscience and sonic arts, created soothing water-inspired sounds as well as designed an interactive component by lighting up objects in the interior of the boat.
+Lalithashruthi Rajaraman, a junior in biological sciences(opens in new window) with a double minor in cognitive neuroscience andsonic arts(opens in new window), created soothing water-inspired sounds as well as designed an interactive component by lighting up objects in the interior of the boat.
 It took some trial and error to get the effects she wanted.

 "For example, the motion sensor I used to turn on the lights was pulled out by a child just a day or two after installation," she said.
 "I had to put a stake in the ground and wire the sensor to that, but then it wouldn't work anymore.
 It took three days to get the circuit together and working correctly."